buildkite/buildkite-agent-metrics/README.md

  - `BUILDKITE_CLOUDWATCH_DIMENSIONS` : A comma separated list in the form of Key=Value, Other=Value containing the Cloudwatch dimensions to index metrics under.

-Additionally, one of the following groups of environment variables must be set in order to define how the Lambda function should obtain the required Buildkite API token:
+Additionally, one of the following groups of environment variables must be set in order to define how the Lambda function should obtain the required Buildkite Agent API token:

 ##### Option 1 - Provide the token as plain-text